Skelewu

 "Skelewu" is a song by Nigerian singer Davido.
-It was produced by Shizzi, HKN Music's in-house producer.
-It peaked at number 1 on Afribiz's Top 100 chart.
-The song was ranked 5th on Premium Times' list of the Top 10 songs of 2013.
-It gained popularity in Nigeria after Davido announced the Skelewu dance competition.
-The song was endorsed by African footballers Emmanuel Adebayor and Samuel Eto'o.
+It was produced by Shizzi, HKN Music's in-house producer, and peaked at number one on Afribiz's Top 100 chart.
+"Skelewu" was ranked 5th on Premium Times' list of the Top 10 songs of 2013.
+It gained popularity in Nigeria after Davido announced the Skelewu dance competition, and was endorsed by African footballers Emmanuel Adebayor and Samuel Eto'o.

-"Skelewu" was nominated for Song of the Year at the 2014 MTV Africa Music Awards.
-It was also nominated for Song of the Year and Best Dance in a Video at the 2014 African Muzik Magazine Awards.
-The music video for "Skelewu" was nominated for Best Music Video of the Year at the 2014 Nigeria Entertainment Awards, and for Most Gifted Dance at the 2014 Channel O Music Video Awards.
+"Skelewu" was nominated for Song of the Year at both the 2014 MTV Africa Music Awards and African Muzik Magazine Awards.

 Instructional video and dance competition

 Davido promoted "Skelewu" by uploading an instructional dance video to YouTube on 18 August 2013.
 Directed by Jassy Generation, the video's release was accompanied by an announcement of the Skelewu dance competition.
 In order to win the competition, participants were told to watch the instructional dance video and upload videos of themselves dancing to the song.
 According to Pulse Nigeria, the number of dance videos uploaded to YouTube by fans aggregated to over 100,000 views.
 On 10 October 2013, Davido declared Bello Moshood Abiola the winner of the competition.